 Cons:

-Best For: Those focused on saving money and staying disciplined.
+Best For: Those focused on interest savings and long-term discipline.

 Debt Snowball vs Avalanche: Quantitative Comparison